Windiarta/windiarta_landing/content/pages/experiences.md

       - type: FeaturedItem
         title: Digital Laboratory Universitas Indonesia
         tagline: Aug 2022 - Aug 2024
-        subtitle: This is the item subtitle
+        subtitle: This is the item subtitl
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: